ALENTL/dataStructuresInC/STATUS.md

   - [x] Balanced Parantheses using stack
   - [x] Infix to Postfix using stack
   - [x] Infix to Prefix using stack
+  - [x] Postfix to Infix using stack
+  - [x] Prefix to Infix using stack

   <br>